Sections Tutorial

 is a configuration object for setting the layout of the components and the snapping behavior for theRecyclerCollectionComponent

-needs to be set to true for a horizontalRecyclerCollectionComponent
+needs to be set for a horizontalRecyclerCollectionComponent

 if you can't set a static height on it.
 The framework will measure the first child of theRecyclerCollectionComponent